HTML Is Fun Again

 To publish an article, I make one HTML file in

-to wrangle, no markdown plugin chain to debug, no "now go register
+front matter to wrangle, no markdown plugin chain to debug, no "now go register this in

 When it's that simple, you'd think I would publish more often. 😂